LinaGarcia24/penguin-quiz/README.md

 <ul>
 <li>HTML
     <ul>
     <li>Two errors and two warnings returned when passing through the offical W3C validator.
 The two errors where about the lack of values for the method and action attributes for the form element in the username form section.
 I added the form dump link from Code Institute and added a method of "post" and that resolved that problem.
-The two warnings recieved were for the lack of headers for the username form section and the feedback section.
+The two warnings received were for the lack of headers for the username form section and the feedback section.
 I left the warnings in place as the layout of the page does not need a header for either section in order for the user to understand what each section is.</li>
     </ul>
 </li>
 <li>CSS